3.5.3. Regular Bodies for VDI Models

 In the following listing, different bodies are subdivided in the categories 1 to 4.
 Bodies from the categories 1 to 3 may be used.
 All not mentioned there fall under category 4 and may NOT be used.

-[7] "Regular solids" are solids that were created on the basis of very simple sketches such as semicircles, rectangles or circles.
-A
+[9] "Regular bodies" are solids created on the base of very simple sketches such as semicircle, rectangle or circle, for example.